splunk/observability-workshop/docs/monitoring-as-code/index.md

 ## 3. Destroy all your hard work

+The `terraform destroy` command is a convenient way to destroy all remote objects managed by your Terraform configuration.

+While you will typically not want to destroy long-lived objects in a production environment, Terraform is sometimes used to manage ephemeral infrastructure for development purposes, in which case you can use `terraform destroy` to conveniently clean up all of those temporary objects once you are finished with your work.

-Destroy all Detectors and Dashboards that were previously applied.
+Now go and destroy all the Detectors and Dashboards that were previously applied!

 === "Shell Command"